mylanng/DeepView/README.md

 - **Fully Connected Layers**: Map latent features to 3D vertex predictions.

 ### 3. Training
 - Loss Function: Mean Squared Error (MSE) between predicted and ground truth mesh vertices.
+The lower the value is, the better.
 - Optimizer: Adam with a learning rate of 1e-4.
 - Training Process:
   - Input: Preprocessed volumetric images.